COMS 3203, Discrete Mathematics

 - Graph theory, special graphs and trees

-- Eulerian trails and cycles
+- Eulerian and Hamiltonian graphs

-- Hamiltonian cycles, graph isomorphisms
+- Graph isomorphisms

 - Number theory, divisibility

-- Modular arithmetic
+- Modular arithmetic, fast exponentiation

 - GCD, Euclid’s algorithm